CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{< tab "IPv4 ">}}

-1. Edit the `/etc/default/isc-dhcp-relay` file to add the IP address of the DHCP servers and the interfaces participating in DHCP relay (facing the server and facing the client).
+1. Edit the `/etc/default/isc-dhcp-relay` file to add the IP address of the DHCP server and the interfaces participating in DHCP relay.
 In the example below, the DHCP server IP address is 172.16.1.102, vlan10 is the SVI for VLAN 10, and the uplinks are swp51 and swp52.
-As per {{<exlink url="https://tools.ietf.org/html/rfc3046" text="RFC 3046">}}, you can specify as many server IP addresses that can fit in 255 octets.
-You can specify each address only once.

    ```
    cumulus@leaf01:~$ sudo nano /etc/default/isc-dhcp-relay